justkakai/Calculator/README.md

-You can view the calculator here (it's functional, yay!) 🤘🏽
+You can view the calculator here (it's *mostly* functional, yay!) 🤘🏽

 https://justkakai.github.io/Calculator/